angelalonso/k8s-the-harder-way-on-aws/README.md

 - Compare to original setup on GCE
 - Create all the machines and have them configured as per the original
 - Correct any leftovers

+# Cleanup
+- Review if IGW is still needed, as well as SSL access